briandfoy/briandfoy.github.io/_posts/2020-07-27-why-you-have-problems-with-object-orientation.md

 This is practically the same thing as a C struct.
 Does it deal with any of those four items?
 Nope.
 It's just a bag of data.
 I can see everything, change anything, and I know it's exactly a hash.
 I can use [Hash::AsObject](https://www.metacpan.org/pod/Hash::AsObject) as a base class and override some methods, but that doesn't really improve anything.

 The point of this code is not to completely encapsulate something; that's almost entirely a secondary (or lower) goal.
 People don't build useful tools around the idea that their code will be purely encapsulated.
 They build tools to get a particular task done better than it has been done before.
-Encapsulation is what we might call "first world problems".
+Encapsulation is what we might call "first-world problems".

 ## Bags of data